 medical treatment options is not enough and urges everyone with a

-stack to consider the implications for type 2 diabetes if we don’t
+stake to consider the implications for type 2 diabetes if we don’t

 collectively grip the obesity epidemic.